 10 Henry Ford Facts (That Have Almost Nothing to Do With Cars)

-If Henry Ford were still around for his 150th birthday (July 30), he'd probably be exhausted of people talking about the Model T or his development of the assembly line.
-So, in honor of the inventor hitting the century-and-a-half mark, here are some lesser-known facts about one of the most recognizable names in the automobile industry.
+If Henry Ford were still around for his 154th birthday (July 30), he'd probably be exhausted of people talking about the Model T or his development of the assembly line.
+So here are some lesser-known facts about one of the most recognizable names in the automobile industry.

-2. Ford became Chief Engineer of the Edision Illuminating Company's main plant in 1893, and was on-call 24 hours a day to keep Detroit's electricity running.
-He left the position 6 years later—with Edison's encouragement to work on his plans for a gasoline automobile.
+2. Ford became Chief Engineer of the Edison Illuminating Company's main plant in 1893, and was on-call 24 hours a day to keep Detroit's electricity running.
+He left the position 6 years later, with Edison's encouragement, to work on his plans for a gasoline automobile.

 3. In 1918, President Woodrow Wilson convinced Ford to run for a seat on the Senate as a Democrat.
 Ford obliged, sending a letter to the President saying, “If they want to elect me let them do so, but I won't make a penny's investment."
 He didn’t spend a cent campaigning and still only lost by 4500 votes.